Gangadhar24377/CRISP/README.md

 ## Contributions
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open a new issue or submit a pull request.

-Developed by Gangadhar for CRISP - Comprehensive Route Information System for Passengers.
+Developed by Gangadhar, Pranavesh, Eeshwar, Anmol, Aarush, Hriday for CRISP - Comprehensive Route Information System for Passengers.

 Happy coding 👨‍💻